Understanding Ashwagandha: from Ancient Ayurvedic Medicine to Modern Health & Wellness

 One study on ovarian cancer in rats showed regular consumption of the herb reduced tumor production and cell adhesion by 49%.
 Another study on lung cancer in mice showed ashwagandha reduced the ill-effects of urethane exposure, reducing the production and viability of cancer cells.

 In fact, studies show ashwagandha may actually be able to restore a level of cognitive health.
-A meta-analysis of studies focused on the cognitive health effects of ashwagandha supplements showed it effective at stopping and restoring synaptic death and neuritic atrophy in Alzheimer’s and dementia patients, the elderly, and children with traumatic brain injuries.
+A meta-analysis of studies focused on the cognitive health effects of ashwagandha supplements showed it effective at stopping and restoring synaptic death and neuritic atrophy in people experiencing cognitive decline, the elderly, and children with traumatic brain injuries.

 Nightshade plants interact with our dopamine receptors in different ways.
-Clinical studies on rats showed consumption of ashwagandha demonstrated a similar effect as the anti-anxiety drug Lorazepam.
+Clinical studies on rats showed consumption of ashwagandha demonstrated a similar effect as a common anti-anxiety drug.
 The same study also observed reduced depressive symptoms in their rat subjects, as well as increased energy, alertness and social interaction.

 Other studies support the potential of ashwagandha to aid in: